 Mitsuharu Misawa, at 46 years old, was a puroresu legend used to taking huge bumps and stiff strikes in the ring and walking away from them.
 But on June 13th, 2009, he entered into cardiac arrest in the middle of the ring.
-A distraught looking Akitoshi Saito, who had just performed a relatively simple version of the belly-to-back suplex, hoped that his opponent would answer the call of "Misawa!"
+A distraught-looking Akitoshi Saito, who had just performed a relatively simple version of the belly-to-back suplex, hoped that his opponent would answer the call of "Misawa!"
 "Misawa!" from his adoring fans, like he had done on so many occasions.
 Unfortunately, it wasn’t to be.
-On that evening, we lost one of wrestling’s finest.
+On that evening, we lost one of the finest men in wrestling.

 Mitsuharu Misawa – Wrestling Dreams and Triumphs

 Born in Yubari Hokkaido on June 18th, 1962, but raised in Koshiyaga Saitama, Mitsuharu Misawa dreamed of becoming a professional wrestler.
 He planned on embarking on this journey after Junior High but was urged by his parents to concentrate on his studies.
 A reluctant Misawa attended Ashikaga-Kodai High school in Tochigi, Prefecture, where he met future wrestler and rival Toshiaki Kawada, who was a year below him.